How to Plan a Two-Week Southern U.S.A. Road Trip

 Days 1-2: Memphis, Tennessee

 Spend at least two full days in Memphis, especially if you’ve never been.
 You could spend one full day just eating all of that delicious barbecue if you’ve packed stretchy pants and stretchy pants alone.
-If you’re short on time and planning a seven-day Southern road itinerary, Tennessee is still a great place to start.

 • Charlie Vergo’s Rendezvous*